Berthold Lubetkin: Personal life

 Lubetkin married architect Margaret Church in 1936, and they had four children: Alexandra (born 1942), Andrew (1945–1947), Steven (born 1946), and Louise (born 1949).
-In 1939, he became a naturalised British citizen and bought a farm in Upper Killington, Gloucestershire, where he spent much of his time raising cattle and cultivating pasture.
+In 1939, he became a naturalised British citizen and bought a farm in Upper Kilcott, Hillesly, Gloucestershire, where he spent much of his time raising cattle and cultivating pasture.
 Following his disillusionment with postwar government policies, he withdrew from public life in 1950, focusing on the farm.

 Lubetkin's personal life was marked by strict discipline and ideological convictions, as his daughter Louise later described in a memoir.
 According to his daughter, Lubetkin had claimed that his father was a Russian Admiral, and that he had taken the name Lubetkin from a deceased Polish individual to obtain Polish citizenship.
 However, after Lubetkin's death, Louise found that he was born with the name, and was the son of a Jewish businessman.
 When questioned about his past, Lubetkin reportedly responded, “We all have secrets.”

-Lubetkin and his wife eventually moved to Clifton, Bristol, where they campaigned to protect the views of Brunel’s Clifton Suspension Bridge.
+Lubetkin and his wife eventually moved to Clifton, Bristol, where they campaigned to protect the views of Brunel's Clifton Suspension Bridge.
 He continued to live in Clifton after Margaret's death in 1978.
 In the 1970s, Lubetkin gradually re-emerged to public life, participating in interviews, exhibitions, and architectural discussions.
 Lubetkin died in Bristol on 23 October 1990 at the age of 88.